-THE FIRST AND ONLY INDEPENDENT VOICE FOR DOG LOVERS.
+THE INDEPENDENT VOICE FOR DOG LOVERS

 JOURNALISM POWERED BY A PASSION, TEMPERED BY A COMMITMENT TO FAIRNESS

 The industry lacks the kind of regulatory safeguards found in goods and services for people and especially for children.
 And it has not yet been faced with the kind of accountability that strong, independent journalism brings.

 To make the situation worse, media about pets is filled with sponsored content and seemingly dispassionate advice-type blogs disguised as reporting, which are financed by the people and companies they write about.